awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 1. In the **Detach Network Interface** dialog box, select the network interface and choose **Detach**\.

+You can't use the Amazon EC2 console to detach a network interface that is attached to a resource from another service, such as an Elastic Load Balancing load balancer, a Lambda function, a WorkSpace, or a NAT gateway\.
+The network interfaces for those resources will be deleted when the resource is deleted\.

 **To detach a network interface from an instance using the Network Interfaces page**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Network Interfaces**\.

-1. Select the network interface and choose **Detach**\.
+1. Select the network interface and check the description to verify that the network interface is attached to an instance, not another type of resource\.
+If the resource is an EC2 instance, choose **Detach**\.

-1. In the **Detach Network Interface** dialog box, choose **Yes, Detach**\.
-If the network interface fails to detach from the instance, choose **Force detachment**, and then try again\.
-**Note**
-Use the **Force detachment** option only as a last resort to detach a network interface from a failed instance\.
+   If the network interface is the primary network interface for the instance, the **Detach** button is disabled\.

+1. When prompted for confirmation, choose **Yes, Detach**\.

-If you use the **Force detachment** option to detach a network interface, you might not be able to attach a different network interface to the same index on the instance without first stopping and starting the instance\.
+1. If the network interface fails to detach from the instance, choose **Force detachment** and then try again\.
+We recommend that you choose this option only as a last resort\.
+Forcing a detachment can prevent you from attaching a different network interface on the same index until you restart the instance\.
+It can also prevent the instance metadata from reflecting that the network interface was detached until you restart the instance\.
-If you force the detachment of a network interface, the [instance metadata](ec2-instance-metadata.md) might not get updated\.
-This means that the attributes associated with the detached network interface might still be visible\.
-The instance metadata will get updated when you stop and start the instance\.
-You can’t force the detachment of a network interface from EC2\-Classic instances\.

 **To detach a network interface using the command line**